 Painting Imaginary Places

 Listening to her talk in the video about being creative on the set of Peter Jackson's movie Mortal Engines is an inspiration.
-It so true when she mentions working for hours and not noticing you've worked for hours is the kind of job to have.
+She mentions working for hours and not noticing you've worked for hours is the kind of job to aspire to possess.

 Mortal Engines: Painting Sets